nodeca/nodeca/docs/brainstorm/layouts.md

 // file: layouts/default/blog.jade
 #blog
   h1 Hello from blogs
-  .posts != contents
+  .posts != content
 ```

 Upon rendering _layout_ is set to `default.blog`, then first
-`layouts/default/blog.jade` will be rendered with view's rendered `contents`.
+`layouts/default/blog.jade` will be rendered with view's rendered `content`.
-Then the result will be passed as `contents` to `layouts/default.jade`.
+Then the result will be passed as `content` to `layouts/default.jade`.

 Setting layout